Stanislaw09/BookmarksExtension/README.md

 ---

-Extension can be downloaded from official chrome store [HERE](https://chrome.google.com/webstore/detail/bookmarks-manager/edkjmphnjejjmikmpiakkmlgkflebhgc?hl=en-GB&authuser=1) but due to some problems (app requires to be logged into chrome and having enabled sync) it has some difficulties to work properly in browser environment.
-Nonetheless the code is fully working and it's a good base for creating chrome extensions with React
+Extension can be downloaded from official chrome store [HERE](https://chrome.google.com/webstore/detail/bookmarks-manager/edkjmphnjejjmikmpiakkmlgkflebhgc?hl=en-GB&authuser=2) After using chrome.storage intead of firebase the code is fully working and it's a good base for creating chrome extensions with React.

 ![pages](./images/pagesView.png)